joehsieh/RACBMIiOS/README.md

 RACBMIiOS
 =========
-The BMI (Body Mass Index) app is written by ReacticeCocoa.
+The BMI (Body Mass Index) app is written by three ways.
+You can see what difference between them.

-master branch is a demo for ReactiveCocoa.

-MVVM branch is a demo for ReactiveCococa + MVVM.
+- Imperative Programming
+- ReactiveCocoa
+- RaactiveCocoa+MVVM

 Before you wnat to do something.You shoud execute commands below first!